Fuerteventura: Tourism

 The first tourist hotel was built in 1965 followed by the construction of Fuerteventura Airport at El Matorral, heralding the dawn of a new era for the island.
 Fuerteventura, with its 3,000 sunshine hours a year, was placed firmly on the world stage as a major European holiday destination.

 While having fully developed tourist facilities, the island has not experienced the overdevelopment found on some other islands.
 Nonetheless, it remains a destination for predominantly but not exclusively European tourists.

 The summer Trade Winds and winter swells of the Atlantic make this a year-round surfers' paradise, with more exposed areas on the north and west shores such as Corralejo and El Cotillo proving most popular.
 Wind surfing takes places at locations around the island.
 Sailors, scuba divers and big-game fishermen are all drawn to these clear blue Atlantic waters where whales, dolphins, marlin and turtles are all common sights.
 With many hills present throughout the Island, hikers are also attracted to this Island.

-Excellent sandy beaches are found in many locations.
+Sandy beaches are found in many locations.
 Western beaches, such as those around El Cotillo, can experience strong surf.
 The beaches adjoining the extensive sand dunes east of Corralejo are popular, as are the more protected extensive sandy shores of the Playa de Sotavento de Jandia on the southeastern coast between Costa Calma and the Morro Jable.
 Naked sun bathing and swimming are the norm almost on all beaches.

 Much of the interior, with its large plains, lavascapes and volcanic mountains, consists of protected areas, although there are organised tours and vehicular access across them.